greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Bug #1444: Colors were disappearing when "Create an 8-bit image if colors are less than 256 while having a > 8 bits image" was turned on
 * Bug #1462: Auto-filename generation cropping title text after period
 * Bug #1481: when pasting elements from one editor into another the element could end up outside the visible area
+* Bug #1484, #1494: External Command plug-in issues. e.g. when clicking edit in the External Command plug-in settings, than cancel, and than edit again an error occured.
+* Bug #1499: Stability improvements for when Greenshot tries to open the explorer.exe
+* Bug #1500: Error while dragging an obfuscation
+* Bug #1504: InvalidCastException when using the brightness-filter
 * Reported in forum: Fixed a problem with the OCR, it sometimes didn't work.
 See: http://sourceforge.net/p/greenshot/discussion/676082/thread/31a08c8c
 * Not reported: Flickr configuration for the Family, Friend & Public wasn't stored.
 * Not reported: If Greenshot is linked in a Windows startup folder, the "Start with startup" checkbox wasn't checked.